The Mount Sinai Department of Neurosurgery

 Mount Sinai Brain Tumor Program

-The Department of Neurology provides comprehensive care to patients with peripheral and central nervous system tumors as well as to those with neurological complications of systemic cancer.
+The Department of Neurosurgery provides comprehensive care to patients with peripheral and central nervous system tumors as well as to those with neurological complications of systemic cancer.
 Our physicians employ the most advanced evaluation, diagnosis, and treatment techniques available, including computer-assisted, image-guided tumor resections and biopsies, advanced skull-base approaches, and minimally invasive endoscopic procedures.
-We also offer enrollment in clinical trials, which we post routinely on our website.
+We also offer enrollment in clinical trials.

 Our highly advanced, stereotactic radiosurgery program gives patients a treatment option that does not require open surgery, and some patients may qualify for gene therapy.
 Our interdisciplinary approach means members of the neurology, radiation oncology, and rehabilitation medicine departments work together to develop the best treatment plan for each patient.